Free Shipping Over $60

 How To Pick Skateboard Trucks

+Skateboard trucks are an essential part of your setup that determines how your skateboard turns and grinds.
+Choosing the right trucks can be overwhelming, especially for beginners.
+However, with a few basic ideas, finding the best skateboard trucks for you is easy.
 In this guide, we will break down the key elements of skateboard trucks and help you understand how they work.
 We will also provide tips on how to choose the right trucks based on your riding style, skill level, and preferences.

-Here’s what we’ll cover:
+Here is what we’ll cover:

 Baseplate: This is the part of the truck that mounts to the deck.
 It houses the kingpin and pivot cup, which are both crucial to turning.